Things to Do in Toronto last updated: September 20th, 2022

-Unlike the St. Lawrence Market, which is housed inside of a building, Kensington Market is a multicultural neighborhood and of the city’s most well-known.
-The neighborhood, which also has a partly covered outdoor market is one of the most photographed sites in Toronto.
-Most of the neighborhood’s eclectic shops, cafes, and other attractions are located along Augusta Ave., Nassau St., Baldwin St., and Kensington Ave.
+Unlike St. Lawrence Market, which is housed inside a building, Kensington Market is a multicultural neighbourhood and of the city’s most well-known.
+The neighbourhood, which also has a partly covered outdoor market is one of the most photographed sites in Toronto.
+Most of the neighbourhood’s eclectic shops, cafes, and other attractions are located along Augusta Ave., Nassau St., Baldwin St., and Kensington Ave.
 Aside from delicious restaurants and unique shopping, you never know what you’ll find.
 On our last visit, I saw a man carrying a slaughtered goat into a restaurant.
 I don’t think you’d see that anywhere else.

 Tip: Take a food tour.
 There are a variety of food tours in Toronto but the only one we’ve experienced so far is Tasty Tours and it was a great way to get introduced to not only some unique spots but the owners behind them.
-You can get a taste for the tour in our Best Things to Do in Ontario video, which you can see below.
+You can get a taste of the tour in our Best Things to Do in Ontario video, which you can see below.

-When Vogue magazine claims a neighborhood to be the second coolest neighborhood in the world, you know it’s worth checking out.
+When Vogue magazine claims a neighbourhood to be the second coolest neighbourhood in the world, you know it’s worth checking out.
 Here you’ll find a vibrant mix of local shops and boutiques, bars, art galleries, restaurants, and cafes.